seed-labs/seed-emulator/docs/designs/botnet.md

 ```

+**Comment:**  With dga, I thought that IP address is not used.
+Why is it still in the code?
+Please also add comments to the
+code above.

 ## Demonstration

-Comment: You have shown me the demonstration of the botnet.
+**Comment:** You have shown me the demonstration of the botnet.
 Can you
 write down what you have demonstrated, just like what you did during
 the demonstration?
 All the files that are needed should be stored
 somewhere, so others can duplicate your demonstration.